vitessio/website/content/en/docs/22.0/reference/vreplication/flags.md

 This is not a VReplication specific flag, but it does affect VReplication handling of [compressed transaction payloads when `binlog_transaction_compression` is enabled](https://dev.mysql.com/doc/refman/en/binary-log-transaction-compression.html) on the source mysqld instances.
 This flag limits the memory used when decompressing and processing these events and their payload.
-When the *compressed* payload size is smaller than this value the payload is decompressed using in-memory buffers.
-If larger than this size then the decompression will be done as a stream, with the maximum memory used for the stream also set by this flag.
-The in-memory decompression is much faster but because the
+Note that the compressed payload size is limited by MySQL's [`max_allowed_packet`](https://dev.mysql.com/doc/refman/en/server-system-variables.html#sysvar_max_allowed_packet) but the size of the uncompressed payload is not strictly limited.
+When the *uncompressed* payload size (read from the header) is smaller than this value the payload is decompressed using in-memory buffers.
+If larger than this size then the decompression will be done as a stream, using the minimum amount of memory possible.
+The in-memory buffer based decompression is much faster but is memory intensive so the default value can lead to out-of-memory errors in memory constrained environments.
-*uncompressed* payload can be N times larger than the decompressed one — the compressed payload is limited by MySQL's [`max_allowed_packet`](https://dev.mysql.com/doc/refman/en/server-system-variables.html#sysvar_max_allowed_packet) but the size of the uncompressed payload is not strictly limited — the default value can lead to out-of-memory errors in memory constrained environments.

 This is a typical trade-off between memory usage and execution time.
 You will likely want to decrease this value if you are running in memory constrained environments where you do not have several multiples of the flag's value of memory available.
 In contrast, if you have a lot of memory